-4.1 Registration
+4.2 Registration

-As an MB ChB student you must complete University registration at the start of each academic year.
+As a student you must complete University registration at the start of each academic year.
 This is vital for you to start and remain on the Programme for your studies.

 Registration is the formal mechanism through which you are recognised as a student of the University and enables access to facilities, therefore it is extremely important that you fully complete the registration process prior to starting the first semester each academic year.